Olympus E-420 vs Panasonic TZ100

 It is notable that the E-420 has a hotshoe, while the TZ100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-420 and the TZ100 have been discontinued, but can regularly be found used on eBay.
+Both the E-420 and the TZ100 have been discontinued, but can regularly be found used on ebay.
 The TZ100 was replaced by the Panasonic TZ200, while the E-420 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-420 and TZ100 can be found, respectively, in the Olympus E-420 Manual (free pdf) or the online Panasonic TZ100 Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-420 or the Panasonic TZ100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.